sci-comp/StandardAssetsForUnity/README.md

 These are standard assets that I include in most of my projects.
 Though this package was put together with a third person RPG in mind, it could be helpful for other genres as well.

-This package is under the MIT license (with some content originally from the public domain).
-This license was chosen so that you can grab what you need with the least amount of hassle possible.

 ### Required Dependency

 #### Unity Tweens